 Solutions to Financial Struggles in the Union

 According to the American Institute of Certified Public Accountants, the total average debt incurred by a married couple is $125,000.
-In order to get out of debt, seeking the help of a financial expert might be a good idea for a couple who has difficulties on how to get out of the situation.
+To get out of debt, seeking the help of a financial expert might be a good idea for a couple who has difficulties getting out of the situation.

-Financial woes often come up as one of the most significant sources of stress for couples.
+Financial woes often become one of the most significant sources of stress for couples.
 However, there are many solutions to this problem.
 The first thing that spouses need to do is recognize whether the financial troubles come up due to their spending patterns or if they have not been keeping up with their bills or finances.

 Financial problems are a common occurrence that can stem from many different sources.